don1900/DYNAMICBOT/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-LEGEND-OS
+don1900

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify
+Poject [DYNAMICBOT](https://github.com/don1900/DYNAMICBOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by